 Handle vaccines carefully - make sure they are kept cool and administered properly.
 Use one needle to draw the vaccine out of the bottle, and a different needle to stick the goats.
 Whenever possible use a clean needle on each goat.
 This helps prevent secondary bacterial infections at the shot site that may create abscesses.
 Clostridial vaccines cause lumps & bumps at the injection site.
 These are nothing to be concerned about and most disappear with time and without treatment.

-Goats need to be wormed frequently.
+Goats do not tolerate parasites.
 Your show pen ought to be treated every 21-30 days.
-All anthelmintics should be used orally in goats.
+It is suggested that all anthelmintics should be used orally in goats.
 Ivermec injectable 1%, and Cydectin are the most effective products on the market.
 Give white anthelmintics (benzimidazoles - Valbazen, Synanthic, Safegaurd or Panacur) at 3x label dose for 3 days for tapeworms.
 Be careful using the Imidothiazole (Levamisole) class of anthelmintics they have a very narrow safety margin.
 Coccidia is not killed by anthelmintics.
 If you do have an outbreak of coccidia treat with a sulfur product such as Albon, Sulfurdimethox, or Sulmet most coccidia have become resistant to Corrid.
 You can add these products to the water or drench them daily.
 Treatment for coccidia needs to last 5 days.
+If your wether is destine to a show that drug tests be sure to watch off label use of wormers and other drugs.

 While you are worming it is also a good time to trim your goats feet.
 Fast growing well-fed goats need their feet trimmed often.
 Lack of hoof trimming may cause structural problems that can't be corrected after the goat is full-grown.
 A goat with long back feet will walk and stand cow-hocked.
 Judges will not overlook overgrown hooves!